-Then you may be entitled to a national identity number.
+Then you may be entitled to get a national identity number.

-It is the Tax Administration that gives national identity numbers and decides whether you meet the conditions for being registered as a resident in Norway.
-If you receive a national identity number, use this instead of your d number.
+The Norwegian Tax Administration assigns national identity numbers and decides whether you meet the conditions for being registered as a resident in Norway.
+If you are assigned a national identity number, you should use your national identity number instead of your D number (external website).

-If you have been granted a residence permit for six months or more, and you believe that you should have been registered as a resident in Norway and received a birth number instead of a d number, you can report a move to Norway. (external website)
+Suppose you have been granted a residence permit for six months or more, and you think that you should have been registered as a resident in Norway and received a national identity number instead of a D number.
+In that case, you can report a move to Norway (external website)

-A DUF number is not the same as a d number.
-The DUF number is your registration number in the computer system of the Norwegian Directorate of Immigration.
+A DUF number is not the same as a D number.
+The DUF number is your registration number in UDI’s registration system (external website).